-How will the challenge help my child?
+How does the Challenge help my child?

 - Research shows that reading for pleasure is one of the most important contributory factors in children’s learning success.

-- The challenge encourages children to read during the long summer break when their reading skills can decline without the regular reading activity at school.
+- The Challenge encourages children to read during the long summer break when their reading skills can decline without the regular reading activity at school.

 - Taking part in the Summer Reading Challenge helps to sustain children’s enthusiasm for reading and prevent the 'summer holiday dip'